Free Printable: Low Carb & Keto Food List

 Ingredients You’ll Need

-This section explains how to choose the best ingredients for air fried jicama, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my air fried jicama recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 - Jicama – Look for jicama that feels firm when you give it a light squeeze.
 A few small blemishes on the brown skin are fine, but skip any jicama with large blemishes.